zachmccabe/zachmccabe.github.io/_travel/postcard.md

 ## Build rapport?

+Listen.
 Share your pictures.
-Participate in kids games, drinking games, planting crops.
-Play the fool.
-Listen.
+Participate in kids games, drinking games, play the fool.
+Lend a hand.
 You will be given permission, or not.